Zak Crawley ready to embrace England’s ‘changing of the guard’ at Trent Bridge

 “He said he’s going to bowl in the nets.
 I just hope he’s going to bowl cross-seam.
 I’ve faced enough seam up balls from him,” said Crawley with a smile.

 “He’ll put the ball wherever he wants I suppose.
-A few fluffers, a half-volleys from now on I think, Jimmy.
+A few fluffers and half-volleys from now on I think, Jimmy.

 “It’s certainly a changing of the guard but it’s really good to see some young talent coming in.
 Gus, Dillon, other guys like Pottsy (Durham’s Matthew Potts).